Sanam Re

-The film released worldwide on 12 February 2016 on Valentine's Day weekend and grossed US$3.83 million against a production budget of US$2.5 million.
-It is widely panned by critics and audience alike.
+The film was released worldwide on 12 February 2016 on Valentine's Day weekend and grossed US$3.83 million against a production budget of US$2.5 million.
+It was widely panned by critics and the audience alike.

 Plot

-The story begins just before the beginning of a new year.
 Akash works for a private firm in Mumbai and leads a monotonous life.
 When he learns that his grandfather's health has worsened, he leaves the city to visit his native town, Tanakpur.
 There, he negotiates a deal to sell his grandfather's studio.
-While visiting the studio for one last time, he is driven into nostalgia, and the story is sent in a flashback.
+While visiting the studio one last time, he gets nostalgic, and the story goes to a flashback.
 Six-year-old Akash lives with his parents and grandfather, who is a photographer.
 Akash's grandfather predicts that Akash will fall in love with a girl who lives 500 steps away from their studio and that they will be in love forever but won't be able to live together.
 Akash takes 500 steps and finds a girl older than him, disappointing him.
 Meanwhile, when he gets to high-school, he falls for Shruti.
 But he left her without informing just because he had to continue his higher studies in Mumbai.
 When Shruti learns this, she is shattered.
 She couldn't accept his selfishness after a long-term, affectionate relationship.
 Back in the present, He tries to find Shruti but fails.
 When he learns that his boss has fired him, he rushes back and is asked to secure a big contract for his company if he wants to save his job.
 He travels to Canada to meet Mrs. Pablo, their company investor's wife who is now broken-up with her husband.
 He attends a yoga camp, where he becomes friends with Mrs. Pablo and learns that her real name is Akansha.
 Akash also meets Shruti there, who behaves like a happy-go-lucky and doesn't recognize Akash.
 Akash pretends to be in love with Akansha to secure the contract, but he and Shruti fall in love with each other again during completing a task in the camp.
 They sleep together and revive their lost love.
 It is also revealed that Akansha is none other than the tall girl that Akash met in his childhood.
 Akash is again left heartbroken when Shruti leaves at the end of the camp, saying that they can't be together.